RC-Platform-Disco-Team/gatling-mongodb-protocol/README.md

   .uri("mongodb://username:password@host:port/database")
 ```

-* hosts - Array of string in format: "host:port"
+* hosts: Array of string in format: "host:port"
 * authSource: The database source for authentication credentials.
 * authMode: The authentication mode.
 By default set to scram-sha1 for SCRAM-SHA-1.
 Can be configured with mongocr for the backward compatible MONGODB-CR.
 * connectTimeoutMS: The number of milliseconds to wait for a connection to be established before giving up.